Ceramics as a Journey of Growth.

 About Ceramics

-Karinas works in ceramic, with a practice that also encompasses design, sculpture and photography.
+Karinas works with a practice that encompasses design, sculpture and photography.
 This form of working creates a visual and conceptual line between mediums and processes.
 Clay played an early role in her life, but only intensified as her medium at a later point in time.
 Karina studied communication design in Hanover, Germany.
-She experiences sculpting with clay as a release on various levels.

 Her work is based on the symbiosis of perfection and imperfection of nature, on raw, changing surfaces and hidden beauty.
 Japanese ceramic art, especially teaware, is another not unimportant inspiration.